MicroStrategy ONE

 For example, a selector on Category targets a Grid/Graph that displays only Books and Movies.
 A second dataset on the document is filtered for Books and Music, but is not used on the Grid/Graph.

-For a more detailed example of filtering vs. slicing selectors on a document with multiple datasets, see Selectors in an RS dashboard with multiple datasets; for general background information on selectors, see Providing interactivity to users: Selectors.
+For a more detailed example of filtering vs. slicing selectors on a document with multiple datasets, see Selectors in an interactive document with multiple datasets; for general background information on selectors, see Providing interactivity to users: Selectors.